Claiming for a mental health injury

 Satisfying the definition of a “worker”

-You must be a worker to claim compensation.
-Sub-contractors, or those cannot clearly identify whether they are an employee may wish to seek legal advice to determine whether they satisfy any of the tests.
+You must be a worker to claim WorkCover compensation.
+Sub-contractors, or those who cannot clearly identify whether they are an employee may wish to seek legal advice to determine whether they satisfy any of the tests.

 Reasonable management action